 In order to address this attack pattern, organizations should follow a considerate approach on access management and implement detective controls.

 Proper access management should start with the definition of user roles and access profiles.
 It is very important to align these roles and profiles with the organizations IT services and resources.
 In a second step, processes for adding, changing and removing access rights should be established.
-A process for ensuring, that only authorized identities may get granted access to a resource, is essential.
-IT service management (ITSM) frameworks like ITIL may help organizations to implement access management with best-practice guidelines.
+A process for ensuring that only authorized identities may be granted access to a resource is essential.
+IT service management (ITSM) frameworks like ITIL may help organizations implement access management with best-practice guidelines.

-In order to detect insider threats in a timely manner a security information and event management (SIEM) including 24/7 monitoring should be established.
-With the help of MITREs recently published knowledge base of insider threat tactics, techniques and procedures (TTP) the detection abilities for activities related to this attack pattern can be automated.
-This community project focuses on “real-world adversary behaviors” and helps to look for what is probable instead of what is possible
+In order to detect insider threats in a timely manner, security information and event management (SIEM), including 24/7 monitoring, should be established.
+With the help of MITREs recently published knowledge base of insider threat tactics, techniques and procedures (TTP), the detection abilities for activities related to this attack pattern can be automated.
+This community project focuses on “real-world adversary behaviors” and helps to look for what is probable instead of what is possible .

 Check if your organization tackles the threat of privilege misuse: